chiragmo/MyTechnicalArticles/README.md

 Author: Chirag M. Onkarappa
 All work is solemely part of my effort and is not reproduced from other blogs.
-If any sections of the articles is inspired by other blogs, such copywright issues arising can contact me @chiragmonkarappa@gmail.com
+If any sections of the articles is nearly same as other blogs, such copywright/ethical issues arising can contact me @chiragmonkarappa@gmail.com
 **********************************************************************************************************************************************************************************************************************************************************************
 What this folder contains?
 Code representations for Technical Articles.